Carolyn Ann Arbuthnott1

 by Godfrey Kneller, 1707 2

-Lady Elizabeth Bruce was born in January 1689.3 She was the daughter of Thomas Bruce, 3rd Earl of Elgin and Lady Elizabeth Seymour.1 She married George Brudenell, 3rd Earl of Cardigan, son of Francis Brudenell, Lord Brudenell and Lady Frances Savile, on 15 May 1707 at St. Martin-in-the-Fields Church, Covent Garden, London, England.3 She died in December 1745 at age 56.3 She was buried at Deene, Northamptonshire, England.3
+Lady Elizabeth Bruce was born in January 1689.3 She was the daughter of Thomas Bruce, 3rd Earl of Elgin and Lady Elizabeth Seymour.1 She married George Brudenell, 3rd Earl of Cardigan, son of Francis Brudenell, Lord Brudenell and Lady Frances Savile, on 15 May 1707 at St. Martin-in-the-Fields Church, Covent Garden, London, EnglandG.3 She died in December 1745 at age 56.3 She was buried at Deene, Northamptonshire, EnglandG.3

 Children of Lady Elizabeth Bruce and George Brudenell, 3rd Earl of Cardigan